sleekmason/Lilidog-Minimal/README.md

 ### Features:

-- Based on Debian with contrib and non-free sources enabled by default. <br/>
+- Based on Debian with contrib and non-free sources enabled by default.
 Debian backport sources can be added during installation in the stable build when using the 'expert' installer.

 - These are 'no --recommends' builds.
-This means only the required dependancies are included during package install. <br/>
+This means only the required dependencies are included during package install.
-This leaves out any recommended or suggested packages, allowing for complete control over package installation. <br/>
+This leaves out any recommended or suggested packages, allowing for complete control over package installation.
 No unwanted packages will be installed by default.
-This can be changed after install if desired. <br/>
+This can be changed after install if desired.

-- Tint2 panel by default, with an options for FbPanel.
-Try them both under 'Toggles' in the menu.
+- Tint2 is the panel by default, with an options for FbPanel.
+Look under Toggles in the menu for some other nifty options, as well including toggles for the position (top or bottom), autohide, Tint2 time format (12/24H), and on/off.
+A separate keybind is included to toggle the panel on/off: "Super + p".

 - Jgmenu is the menu for all versions.
-Huge amount of customization available. <br/>
+Huge amount of customization available.
-Go to menu -> configuration -> jgmenu.conf for how to change items.
-For themes, go to Jgmenu Theme Changer and use "o" or "g".
+Go to menu -> configuration -> jgmenu.conf for how to change and add items.

 - Wallpapers - Handled by Feh.
-Place any image you would like to use as a wallpaper in ~/Pictures/wallpapers. <br/>
+Place any image you would like to use as a wallpaper in ~/Pictures/wallpapers.
-Go to Menu -> Configuration -> Wallpaper Chooser to change wallpapers. <br/>
+Go to Menu -> Configuration -> Wallpaper Chooser to change wallpapers.
 You can also right-click on any image you choose from the file manager to set as background wallpaper.
-Other right-click <br/>
-options for images include rotation and copying to ~/Pictures.wallpapers.
+Other right-click options for images include rotation and copying to ~/Pictures.wallpapers.
 A random wallpaper toggle is included.

 - Grub background changer opens a window to choose your own images.
+Lilidog ships with six to give you an intitial choice before finding your own to add to the collection.

-- There are shortcuts for xfce4-power-manager in the battery icon. <br/>
+- There are shortcuts for xfce4-power-manager in the battery icon.
-To see time format options for 24 hour vs. 12 hour, middleclick over the time for the man page. <br/>
+To see time format options for 24 hour vs. 12 hour, middleclick over the time for the man page.
 Hover over the icons to see what they are.
 The live password is "live" for the screenlock.

-- Xscreensaver and other handy startup apps readily available through the toggles in the menu, <br/>
-or can be activated on login by adding to the autostart cconfiguration file.
+- Xscreensaver and other handy startup apps readily available through the toggles in the menu, or can be activated on login by adding to the autostart configuration file.

-- Dmenu for an alternate menu source. - ALT + F2 pulls the full Dmenu up, while ALT + F3 pulls up a <br/>
-customized Dmenu with only the most commonly used apps.
+- Dmenu for an alternate menu source. - ALT + F2 pulls the full Dmenu up, while ALT + F3 pulls up a customized Dmenu with only the most commonly used apps.
+Look under Configuration in the menu to change items.

 - Wbar for icons on the desktop if desired. activate from Toggles in the menu.
 Fun to configure!

 - Thunar is the default file manager.
 Custom right-click options are already added as well.
+These include everything from "Open as Root', to different rotations and sizing of pics, to comparisons of files using Meld.
+And more.

-- Custom Lilidog Openbox and GTK themes, and matching themes for Geany and Mousepad. <br/> The fonts are Liberation Sans, except for urxvt and Conky, where Dejavu is used. (see "instructions" below.)
+- Custom Lilidog Openbox and GTK themes, and matching themes for Geany and Xfce4-terminal.
+The fonts are Liberation Sans, except for urxvt and Conky, where Dejavu is used. (see "instructions" below.)

 - Xfce4-terminal is default, with URXVT also installed.
-Use "App Alternatives in the menu <br/>
- or __sudo update-alternatives --config x-terminal-emulator__ in a terminal to switch default terminals.
+Use "App Alternatives in the menu or __sudo update-alternatives --config x-terminal-emulator__ in a terminal to switch default terminals.

-- URXVT terminal has font size control (ctl+up/down), transparency, and opens urls in Firefox. <br/>
+- URXVT terminal has font size control (ctl+up/down), transparency, and opens urls in Firefox.

-- Conky Chooser in toggles allows for toggling different conky's, and has all sorts of relevant info, <br/>
+- Conky Chooser in the toggles section of the menu contains toggles for six different Conkys and the time format shown.
+All of the Conkys contain relevant info.
+These include a Clock, Full Info, Fortunes, Shortcuts, Worldclock, and Current Conditions.
-including connected drives, number of packages installed, and more.
+Please note that "Current Conditions" takes a moment to initialize.
+Mix, match, change, etc. Everything is located in the conky folder ~/.config/conky including the Conky Chooser script.

 - Picom Composite Manager with transparency enabled.
-Look in the configuration menu to access ~/.config/picom.conf.
+Look in the configuration menu to access ~/.config/picom.conf in order to change transparency, shadows, and more.

-- Gammy screen color and lightness control located in Toggles, and from the keyboard.
+- Gammy screen color and lightness control located in Toggles, and from the keybind "Super + g".
+This will allow you to change and set the gamma and brightness of your screen for different times of your choice, or simply as a toggle when desired.

 - Newsboat RSS reader with a custom configuration already in place and ready for new RSS feeds.